jindrichmynarz/dissertation/parts/tensor_factorization.md

 RESCAL adopts a closed world assumption: *"RESCAL approaches the problem of learning from positive examples only, by assuming that missing triples are very likely not true, an approach that makes sense in a high-dimensional but sparse domain."* [@Nickel2012, p.
 273]
 *"RESCAL can be regarded as a latent-variable model for multi-relational data"* [@Nickel2012, p.
 273] Collective learning via latent components of the factorization.
-- enables learning long-range dependencies
+- enables learning long-range dependencies that may span chains of relations of multiple types
+- traditional factorization methods cannot model collective learning sufficiently [@Nickel2011]

+There is a need to balance the expressiveness of the latent features with the runtime of tensor factorization.

 Latent variables in RESCAL do not describe entity classes but are latent entity factors [@Tresp2014].